-All funds transfer settlements are conducted with central bank money.

-Credit transfers of 100 million yen and above, excluding payroll and bonus payments, are not subject to funds clearing, but these, too, undergo real time gross settlement at the Bank of Japan and are settled in Japanese yen.

-Zengin-Net's response to each individual key consideration is as follows.

-< Key consideration 1: An FMI should conduct its money settlements in central bank money, where practical and available, to avoid credit and liquidity risks. >

-Zengin-Net calculates the funds transfer amounts for each Clearing Participant for the day, notifies the Clearing Participant and Bank of Japan, and the settlement is then carried out by the Bank of Japan.

-Credit transfers of 100 million yen and above, excluding payroll and bonus payments, are not subject to funds clearing, but these, too, undergo real time gross settlement at the Bank of Japan and are settled in Japanese yen.

-< Key consideration 2: If central bank money is not used, an FMI should conduct its money settlements using a settlement asset with little or no credit or liquidity risk.> regulation and supervision, creditworthiness, capitalisation, access to liquidity, and operational reliability.
-An FMI should also monitor and manage the concentration of credit and liquidity exposures to its commercial settlement banks.>
+Summary All funds transfer settlements are conducted with central bank money. narrative Credit transfers of 100 million yen and above, excluding payroll and bonus payments, are not subject to funds clearing, but these, too, undergo real time gross settlement at the Bank of Japan and are settled in Japanese yen.
+Zengin-Net's response to each individual key consideration is as follows. < Key consideration 1: An FMI should conduct its money settlements in central bank money, where practical and available, to avoid credit and liquidity risks. > Zengin-Net calculates the funds transfer amounts for each Clearing Participant for the day, notifies the Clearing Participant and Bank of Japan, and the settlement is then carried out by the Bank of Japan.
+Credit transfers of 100 million yen and above, excluding payroll and bonus payments, are not subject to funds clearing, but these, too, undergo real time gross settlement at the Bank of Japan and are settled in Japanese yen. < Key consideration 2: If central bank money is not used, an FMI should conduct its money settlements using a settlement asset with little or no credit or liquidity risk. > it should monitor, manage, and limit its credit and liquidity risks arising from the commercial settlement banks.
+In particular, an FMI should establish and monitor adherence to strict criteria for its settlement banks that take account of, among other things, their regulation and supervision, creditworthiness, capitalisation, access to liquidity, and operational reliability.
+An FMI should also monitor and manage the concentration of credit and liquidity exposures to its commercial settlement banks. >